kubeflow/community/proposals/new-project-join-process.md

 ## Motivation
-As Kubeflow has become a well established ecosystem and community, several projects may want to be donated to the Kubeflow ecosystem to explicitly join our community.
+As Kubeflow has become a well established ecosystem and community, several projects may want to join the Kubeflow ecosystem to explicitly be a part of our community.

 Kubeflow's goal is to cover the entire AI/ML lifecycle and new projects can help